SomebodyLikeEveryBody/OpenDictaVoice/README.md

 **Note 2**: You can start a new recording before the analysis of the first one is finished.
 Each recording is managed by a queue so that the recognized texts will always be written in the order in which they were recorded.
 It is usefull to play for time.

+## IV) To go further:

+OpenDictaVoice is just a graphical interface to do voice dictation using a Speech To Text Engine.
+For now it uses "Google STT" or "CMU Sphinx" but if you have your own Speech To Text Engine
+(Created with Common Voice and DeepSpeech for example, [https://research.mozilla.org/machine-learning/][https://research.mozilla.org/machine-learning/]), you can use it with this program by modifying the source code.